-We are in a capital-intensive business and we do not have sufficient funds to finance the growth of our business or to support our projected capital expenditures.
-Thus, we will require additional funds from future equity or debt financings, including potential sales of preferred shares or convertible debt, to complete the development of new projects and pay the general and administrative costs of our business.
+We are in a capital-intensive business and we may not have sufficient funds to finance the growth of our business or to support our projected capital expenditures.
+As a result, we may require additional funds from future equity or debt financings, including potential sales of preferred shares or convertible debt, to complete the development of new projects and pay the general and administrative costs of our business.
 We may in the future issue our previously authorized and unissued securities, resulting in the dilution of the ownership interests of holders of our common stock.
 We are currently authorized to issue 500,000,000 shares of common stock and 10,000,000 shares of preferred stock.
 We may also issue additional shares of common stock or other securities that are convertible into or exercisable for common stock in future public offerings or private placements for capital raising purposes or for other business purposes.
-The future issuance of a substantial number of common stock into the public market, or the perception that such issuance could occur, could adversely affect the prevailing market price of our common shares.
-A decline in the price of our common stock could make it more difficult to raise funds through future offerings of our common stock or securities convertible into common stock.
+The future issuance of a substantial number of common stock into the public market, or the perception that such issuance could occur, could adversely affect the prevailing market price of our common stock or securities convertible into to raise funds through future offerings of our common stock or securities convertible into common stock.